Discounted

 Meals Provided: Breakfast

-Day 9 - Cycle along Mekong River then drive to Kampong Thom
+Day 9 - Cycle along the Mekong River, then drive to Kampong Thom

 Our total cycling distance today is approximately 40 kilometres/24.9 miles.